-Having a high-speed data plan while traveling Europe is almost a necessity these days—especially for using Google Maps and finding restaurants.
-Unfortunately, using iPhones and Android smartphones in Europe can be confusing and expensive if you’re not careful.
+Having a high-speed data plan while traveling Europe is a necessity these days.
+Unfortunately, using your iPhone or Android smartphone in Europe can be confusing and expensive if you’re not careful.

-Furthermore, all the major US carriers have partnerships with local European carriers so your phone will connect to the internet.
+Furthermore, all the major US carriers have partnerships with local European carriers so your phone will most likely connect to a local European carrier once you arrive in Europe (you may have to toggle on international data roaming).

 Both methods have pros and cons (as well as a few quirks) so keep reading as I’ll try to cover all the different options below.

-The major downside is extremely high costs and not great service—you often get slow speeds and limited data.
 For example, some of these data plans charge you $15 a day for 100MB of data at 3G or 2G speeds.
 Calls are still around $1/minute and texts can cost as much as $.25 per message.
-So yeah, it’s pretty terrible…

 I’ve listed out the international data plan details of the biggest US carriers: